I

 type

-of flake to add some "flash" to it!
-Make however many shapes you
+of flaking technique to add some "flash" to it!
+Make however many

 I

-hope you will enjoy making your own Electric GeometriX!
+hope you will enjoy making your own Electric GeometriX flakes!

 "